SeldonIO/seldon-core/kafka/strimzi/README.md

 One option to install the strimzi operator is via [helm](https://strimzi.io/docs/operators/in-development/full/deploying.html#deploying-cluster-operator-helm-chart-str)

 Note that we recommend using KRaft instead of Zookeeper for Kafka.
-To enable KRaft set `featureGates` during installation via `helm`
+To enable KRaft set `featureGates` during installation via `helm`.

 ```bash
 helm upgrade --install strimzi-kafka-operator  \